About Boston University Summer Term

 Founded in 1839, Boston University is internationally recognized as a top institution of higher learning and research.
 The University's 16 schools and colleges offer more than 250 undergraduate, graduate, doctoral, and special degree programs, along with the resources of 24 libraries and over 104 academic centers and institutes.
 With more than 33,000 students from all 50 states and 140 countries, BU is the fourth-largest independent university in the United States.

-Every summer, Boston University welcomes more than 7,000 students from the United States and around the world to Summer Term.
-With over 700 summer courses representing a majority of the University’s schools and colleges, students are able to pursue undergraduate or graduate study in a wide range of subjects.
-In addition, a selection of Summer Highlights includes unique, topical areas of focus, such as popular music, poetry with former Poet Laureate Robert Pinsky, Boston Studies, a screenwriting workshop, and Orff Schulwerk Teacher Training, among others.
-Summer Term is an opportunity for students to earn credits toward graduation, focus on challenging courses, develop professional expertise, or explore new topics for personal enrichment.
+Each summer, more than 7,000 students from the United States and around the world attend Summer Term at Boston University.
+With over 700 courses from a majority of the University’s schools and colleges, students can pursue a wide variety of subjects in undergraduate or graduate study.
+Additionally, we offer Summer Highlights, which include unique areas of focus, such as poetry (based on BU professor and former Poet Laureate Robert Pinsky’s Favorite Poem Project), Boston Studies, Business for Non-Majors, and Orff Schulwerk Teacher Training, among others.
+Summer Term is a fantastic opportunity for students to earn credits toward graduation, focus on challenging courses, develop professional expertise, or explore new topics for personal enrichment.

-Boston University’s award-winning faculty includes Nobel Prize winners and former U.S. poet laureates, along with MacArthur and Guggenheim Fellows, Fulbright Scholars, recipients of the Pulitzer Prize and the National Book Award, and dozens of leading scientists, authors, and scholars.
-With their considerable achievements and their commitment to teaching, BU faculty members provide the foundation and support that inspires students to continue the University's distinguished tradition of accomplishment.
+Boston University’s award-winning faculty includes Nobel Prize and Pulitzer Prize winners, former U.S. poet laureates, MacArthur and Guggenheim Fellows, Fulbright Scholars, National Book Award recipients, and dozens of leading scientists, authors, and scholars.
+Combined with these considerable achievements and a strong commitment to teaching, BU’s faculty lays the groundwork that inspires students to continue the University's distinguished tradition of accomplishment.

 Boston University has over 300,000 living alumni, who exemplify a rich tradition of social concern, academic excellence, and innovation.
-The pioneering contributions of BU’s alumni reach back to the earliest years of the University, deeply influencing events in civil rights, science and medicine, journalism, literature, business, government and politics, entertainment, broadcasting, popular culture, and sports.
+The pioneering contributions of BU’s alumni reach back to the earliest years of the University, deeply influencing events in every aspect of the life, including civil rights, science and medicine, journalism, literature, business, government and politics, entertainment, broadcasting, popular culture, and sports.
+Today, Boston University continues to be a paragon of excellence, attracting some of the brightest and the best from across the world.

 Summer in Boston

-While there are plenty of social, recreational, and cultural activities to explore in the city, when it gets too hot, the MBTA Commuter Rail can transport you to beaches in Manchester, Gloucester, or Rockport—or you can drive to picturesque Cape Cod.
-For the hiker, the mountains of New Hampshire and Vermont are only a few hours away by car, as are the invigorating shores of Maine.
-Finally, for those who want to venture outside of New England, trains and buses depart South Station to destinations such as New York City, Philadelphia, or Washington D.C.
+There is plenty of entertainment as well as lots of great social, recreational, and cultural activities to enjoy in the city.
+But when you want a change of scenery, the MBTA Commuter Rail can transport you to scenic beaches in Manchester, Gloucester, or Rockport—or you can always drive to picturesque Cape Cod or to the refreshing shores of Maine.
+If you like to hike or camp, the mountains of New Hampshire and Vermont are only a few hours’ drive.
+If you want to travel outside of New England, you can hop on a train or bus at South Station and head to other major cities, like New York City, Philadelphia, or Washington, D.C.

 For more information on what to do in Boston, visit our Boston in the Summer page.